np-guard/vpc-network-config-analyzer/README.md

   -provider string
         Collect resources from an account in this cloud provider -region value
-        Cloud region from which to collect resources -resource-group string
+        Cloud region from which to collect resources, can pass multiple regions -resource-group string
         Resource group id or name from which to collect resources -src string